 Yep, another one from my dear home country.
 The locals that live in Durbuy like to call their town the smallest city in Belgium and sometimes even in the world.
 This isn’t entirely true, but with only around 400 people living in the city center, it’s definitely tiny.
 And cuuuuu-hute!!
 Although pretty well-visited by people from Belgium and its neighboring countries, I’m pretty sure nobody else has ever heard of it, and I can assure you that that’s a shame!

 I’ve visited Durbuy several times ‘back in the days’, but strangely I don’t have any pictures.
 But no worries, this website has got you all covered!

-SO WHAT’S YOUR FAVORITE?
+SO WHICH ONE'S YOUR FAVORITE?

 Have you been to any of these?
 What did you think?
 Or do you know any other small European towns and places that are missing?
 I definitely have a few more on my bucket list, like all the little islands in Scotland or cute towns like Karlovy Vary in Czech Republic.
 Tell me all about it in the comments… and maybe make me want to come back for more!